 Dress pants are articles of clothing that cover the bottom half of the body.
 They’re usually made from a variety of fabrics such as wool, polyester, linen, and blends.

-People believe that they have to wash their slacks after each wearing.
-If you get a stain on them or otherwise get them dirty, then yes, it is ideal to clean them, but you do not have to wash them after each use.
+Some people believe they have to wash their slacks after each wearing.
+If you get a stain on them or otherwise get them dirty, then yes, it's ideal to clean them, but you don't have to wash pants after each use.

 Generally, dress slacks only have to be washed after two or three times of wearing them.
 The goal here is for them to look as nice the third time as the first.

-Sometimes, dress pants are designed to be dry cleaned, so you should take them to a special cleaning company.
-There is a way to "dry-clean" at home in your dryer, but most clothing manufacturers do not recommend this, as it could damage the clothing.
+Sometimes, dress pants are designed to be dry cleaned, so you should take them to a specialized dry cleaners company.
+There is a way to "dry-clean" at home in your dryer, but most clothing manufacturers care instructions do not recommend this, as it could damage the clothing.

 Another option is to hand-wash the dress pants.
 Many times, the clothing label says to do this.
 Our method is easy and will produce the same results each time.

-Of course, you must check the instructions on the label to determine if your slacks can be washed in the washing machine.
-If you don’t, you may damage the pants, and this can get quite expensive if you have to replace your dress slacks frequently.
+Of course, you must check the care instructions on the label to determine if your slacks can be machine washed in the washing machine.
+If you don’t, you may damage the pants, even if you use cold water setting, and this can get quite expensive if you have to frequently replace your dress slacks.

-In most cases, it is okay to machine wash polyester, wool, and cotton.
+In most cases, it's okay to machine wash polyester pants, wool pants, and cotton pants in the washing machine using the washing machine's cold water setting.
 On the contrary, any delicate wools or cotton should be hand-washed.
-If you’re unsure, hand-washing is always best.
+If you’re unsure whether to use a washing machine, then hand washing dress pants is always best.

 Then, take a cotton swab and roll it over the fabric.
 Check the swab for any dye.
-If it’s still clean and white, they are safe to machine-wash.
+If it’s still clean and white, they're safe to machine-wash.